Olympus E-M10 IV vs E-M1X

 Travel and landscape photographers will find it useful that the E-M1X has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the E-M10 IV and the E-M1X are recent models that are part of the current product line-up.
 The E-M10 IV replaced the earlier Olympus E-M10 III, while the E-M1X does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus website.
+Further information on the features and operation of the E-M10 IV and E-M1X can be found, respectively, in the Olympus E-M10 IV Manual (free pdf) or the online Olympus E-M1X Manual.

 So what is the bottom line?
 Which of the two cameras – the Olympus E-M10 IV or the Olympus E-M1X – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.